+Instruction to Editor: Add the following text to TGax D6.1:

 9.4.2.8 Country element

 The Country element contains the information required to allow a STA to identify the regulatory domain in which the STA is located and to configure its PHY for operation in that regulatory domain.
 The format of this element is as shown in Figure 9-162 (Country element format).